imec-idlab/libschc/examples/README.md

 # EXAMPLES
-*Note: as the examples are executable in a single terminal, some issues arise as the same fragmenter instance is used for two different devices.
-As I did not have much more time to work on the examples, I did not try to look for a better solution.
-If you get a segmentation fault at the end of a fragmentation loop, it is as expected.
-However, the output and the code should be relatively easy to follow in order to deploy the library on 2 devices.*

 First make sure that the rule file is configured correctly.
 Copy the examples file and set the include directive to use the `rules_example.h`.
 ```
 cp rules/rule_config_example.h rules/rule_config.h